-A bill was gazetted on 29 January 2021 (1) introducing a 0% profits tax rate on eligible carried interest derived by qualifying entities from the provision of investment management services for certain funds and (2) excluding 100% of eligible carried interest derived by qualifying individuals from an employment with a qualifying entity which provides investment management services for certain funds from salaries tax.
+The carried interest tax concession (1) provides for a 0% profits tax rate on eligible carried interest derived by qualifying entities from the provision of investment management services for certain funds and (2) excludes 100% of eligible carried interest derived by qualifying individuals from an employment with a qualifying entity which provides investment management services for certain funds from salaries tax.
+The tax concession applies to eligible carried interest received by, or accrued to, qualifying recipients on or after 1 April 2020, subject to fulfilment of the specified conditions.

-The profits tax concession is subject to the threshold requirements under the substantial activity requirement test.
-The minimum substantial activity threshold requirements proposed in the bill for gualifying carried interest recipients for each year of assessment are summarised as follows:
+The profits tax concession is subject to the threshold requirements under the following substantial activity requirement test for each year of assessment:

-Average number of full-time qualified employees Total amount of operating expenditure Qualifying carried interest recipients Not less than 2 Not less than \$2,000,000
+Average number of full-time qualified employees Total amount of operating expenditure Qualifying carried interest recipients Adequate in the opinion of the CIR and in any event not less than 2 Adequate in the opinion of the CIR and in any event not less than \$2,000,000